 - Can I create a spiritual path?
 Yes, you can, most definitely.

 - Where should I start my spiritual journey?
 The easiest way to start is to get a journal and start writing.
 A journal is a tool anyone can use to spot trends of growth or obstacles preventing your development.
 It’s your best coach.
 The next step would be to find a resource that provides tools for exploring consciousness.
 Read the section below on spiritual technologies.
 Find out which of these methods resonates with you.
 Then find a resource close to you.

 - Will the practice of these spiritual technologies make me more spiritually aware?
 Yes, and many of these unlock your spiritual gifts.

 - What else is the spiritual journey called?
 We know it as the path or “the way.”
 Others call it the Hero’s Journey.

 - Can this quest help me find my spirituality?
 Yes.
 That is the goal.

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
+We offer this curriculum through our individually tailored virtual learning academy and our traditional face-to-face sessions.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their path.

-Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia
+(1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia